 Drug class: Third generation cephalosporins

-Ceftazidime injection is used to treat many kinds of bacterial infections, including severe or life-threatening forms.
+Ceftazidime is a cephalosporin (SEF a low spor in) antibiotic that is used to treat many kinds of bacterial infections, including severe or life-threatening forms.

 Ceftazidime may also be used for purposes not listed in this medication guide.

 Ceftazidime can cause serious or life-threatening allergic reactions.
 Tell your doctor if you have an allergy to an antibiotic, especially penicillin.